-Roma Piotrowska works as an Exhibitions Manager at Ikon Gallery, Birmingham.
+Roma Piotrowska works as an exhibition manager at Ikon Gallery, Birmingham.
 She also works as an independent curator, project manager and writer.
 She worked on the development of Iraq Pavilions at the Venice Biennale in 2013 and 2015; and is the curatorial assistant of its upcoming edition at the 56th International Venice Biennale Art Exhibition.
 Previous roles have included working as a Curatorial Assistant for the 4th Guangzhou Triennial (2012, China).
-Her research interests focus around archives, memory, identity, politics and economy in relation to art.
+Her research interests focus on archives, memory, identity, politics and economy in art.

 Lisa: When did you first discover your love of art?